xuintl/RobotaPsyche/March 9 - Midterm/README.md

 ## Description

 This project, as an midterm assignment, is to simulate an ecosystem in Processing.
-It incorporates the concepts we have learned from the book *Vehicles*, and is the continuation and complication of the previous ecosystem.
+It incorporates the concepts we have learned from the book *Vehicles*, and is the continuation and complication of the previous ecosystem assignment.

 The ecosystem I tried to build consists of a group of insects.
-Each insect has a different initial velocity represented by the gradient.
-The insects are designed to be attracted to each other AND the bright yellow light sources placed by the user by mouse clicks.
+Each insect has a different initial velocity represented by the black & white gradient.
+They have two different sets of behavior in the dark mode and the day mode.

 In the dark mode:

+- the light source is highly attracting
 - the insect only moves when it is stimulated by the movement of neighboring insects
-- the light source is highly attracting

 In the day mode:

+- the light source is less attracting
-- the insect moves spontaneously closer to other insects in the group
+- the insect is attracted to other individuals with similar gradients
--
+- the insect avoids other individuals with disparate gradients

 The insects obey Newton's first law of inertia, that they would not change their velocities (direction & magnitude) immediately when attracted.
 Instead, their velocities change due to the forces exerted by the attraction, according to Newton's second law.
-Additionally, they turn back after colliding with the wall.

-observation

-like other insects such as mostquitos

-we cannot find them except that we have something appeling to them
+The insects slows down when it approaches the wall, and it bounces back with certain energy loss from the wall.